Real Name | Sallie L. Krawcheck |

 - Wondering what Sallie Krawcheck's full name is?
 Sallie Krawcheck's full name is Sallie L. Krawcheck

-- What does Sallie Krawcheck do?
-Sallie Krawcheck's job is being a(n) Chief Executive Officer and Co-Founder of Ellevest
+- Sallie Krawcheck works as a(n) Chief Executive Officer and Co-Founder of Ellevest

 - Is Sallie Krawcheck single or married?
 Sallie Krawcheck is Married (Gary Appel)!

-- Where did Sallie Krawcheck go to school?
-Sallie Krawcheck is a graduate of Columbia Business School
+- Which school did Sallie Krawcheck go to?
+Sallie Krawcheck attended Columbia Business School

 FAQ